scyth3-c/Magnetar/README.md

 ## Latest changes

+- now you can render cpp code embedded in html files
 - add: post, put, deletex, patch, head, options, link, unlink and purgue with x-www-form-urlconded, geturl, plain/text params each one of them
 - added POST and PUT routes with x-www-form-urlencoded and plain/text